 A favorite among photojournalists, and not just candid wedding photographers, is the extremely popular 50mm prime lens.

-Several varieties of this lens is available from most of the top manufacturers.
+Several varieties of this lens are available from most of the top manufacturers.
 The incredibly fast f/1.2 is a professional choice.
 It captures one and 2-/3 stops of extra light when compared to something like an f/2 lens.
 Please note, an f/2 lens is already a very fast lens.
-In a low light situation the f/1.2 is an incredible lens to have.
+In a low light situation, the f/1.2 is an incredible lens to have.
 When shooting outdoors the f/1.2 lens negates the necessity of using a flash even when it is overcast.

 But the 50mm is just one lens.
 There are other excellent choices as well.
-One lens that I always recommend is the Nikkor 135mm f/2 DC.
+One lens that I always recommend is the Nikkor 135mm AF f/2 DC.
 DC stands for Defocus Control.
-I don’t own that lens but having shot with one on rental I fell in love with it.
+I don’t own that lens but having shot with one on a rental I fell in love with it.
 For a full-frame camera that is a great short tele lens for shooting portraits.

 Candid photographers would often have two camera bodies on them.
 The other body could very well have a zoom lens mounted on it.
 A fast wide zoom that covers 70-200mm is a popular choice.
 Canon makes an extremely good f/2.8L II USM lens that covers this popular focal length range.
 Having said that, the exact lens that you will end up buying will depend on the choice of your prime lens.
 Some wedding photojournalists also opt for a 24-70mm.
 Yet another excellent choice.